josmar-crwdstffng/angular/aio/content/guide/router.md

 It produces URLs that are easier for users to understand and it preserves the option to do server-side rendering.

 Rendering critical pages on the server is a technique that can greatly improve perceived responsiveness when the application first loads.
-An application that would otherwise take ten or more seconds to start could be rendered on the server and delivered to the user's device in less than a second.
+An application that would otherwise take ten or more seconds to start could be rendered on the server and delivered to the device of the user in less than a second.

 This option is only available if application URLs look like normal web URLs without hash \(`#`\) characters in the middle.

 ## `<base href>`

-The router uses the browser's [history.pushState](https://developer.mozilla.org/docs/Web/API/History_API/Working_with_the_History_API#adding_and_modifying_history_entries "HTML5 browser history push-state") for navigation.
+The router uses the [history.pushState](https://developer.mozilla.org/docs/Web/API/History_API/Working_with_the_History_API#adding_and_modifying_history_entries "HTML5 browser history push-state") in the browser for navigation.
 `pushState` lets you customize in-application URL paths; for example, `localhost:4200/crisis-center`.
 The in-application URLs can be indistinguishable from server URLs.